minkphp/docs/en/index.rst

 There's huge amount of browser emulators out there, like `Goutte <https://github.com/fabpot/goutte>`_, `Selenium <http://seleniumhq.org/>`_, `Sahi <http://sahi.co.in/w/>`_ and others.
 They all do the same job, but do it very differently.
-They behaves differently and have very different API's.
+They behave differently and have very different API's.
 But, what's more important - there's actually 2 completely different types of browser emulators out there: